IBM/AI-on-Power-Level3/docs/lab-setup.md

       - If `ssh` gives any warning, type `yes` and continue
       - When prompted for password, copy the password from Reservation Details page by clicking on the copy icon and pasting it in the ssh terminal window
 3. You have logged in successfully to the bastion node of your OpenShift cluster.
+      - Keep this terminal window always open as you will be using it frequently to run CLI commands.
-4. `oc` CLI is pre-installed on the bastion node and must be working already.
+5. `oc` CLI is pre-installed on the bastion node and must be working already.
 You can check by running `oc version` command.
       - Ignore the error part of the `oc version` for now.
 Its as expected since you have not yet logged into the cluster from the CLI.

    ![image](https://github.com/user-attachments/assets/0e41ba9f-9f36-41d1-89a2-2116babbacdb)